The following are some highlights of Google Cloud Platform (GCP) clusters provisioned by Palette:

 - Users can configure the cluster policies as per need.
 These could be scheduled after cluster creation also.

 - Review the settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 The deletion of a GCP cluster results in the removal of all Virtual machines and associated storage disks created for the cluster.
 The following tasks need to be performed to delete a GCP cluster:

-- Select the cluster to be deleted from the cluster view and navigate to the cluster overview page
+- Select the cluster to be deleted from the Cluster View page and navigate to the Cluster Overview page.

-- Invoke a delete action available on the page
+- Invoke a delete action available on the page: Cluster > Settings > Cluster Settings > Delete Cluster.

-- Confirm delete action Cluster status is updated to ‘Deleting’ while cluster resources are being deleted.
+The Cluster Status is updated to Deleting while cluster resources are being deleted.
 Provisioning status is updated with the ongoing progress of the delete operation.
-Once all resources are successfully deleted, the cluster status changes to ‘Deleted’ and it is removed from the list of clusters.
+Once all resources are successfully deleted, the cluster status changes to Deleted and is removed from the list of clusters.

 A cluster stuck in the Deletion state can be force deleted by the user through the User Interface.
 The user can go for a force deletion of the cluster, only if it is stuck in a deletion state for a minimum of 15 minutes.
 Palette enables cluster force delete from the Tenant Admin and Project Admin scope.